christianThardy/christianThardy.github.io/quantum-machine-learning.md

 # Quantum machine learning will change machine learning

-The findings of the South Korean physics researchers have been verified, and a the significant physics discovery of our era that many of us thought had occured, has not happened yet.
-But the potential for superconductors that function at ambient pressure and room temperatures would fundamentally change the qubit's role in quantum computing.
-This change could aid in scalability, although higher temperatures can still affect quantum inaccuracies.
+The findings of the South Korean physics researchers have been verified, and the significant physics discovery of our era that many of us thought had occured, has not happened yet.
+But the potential for superconductors that function at ambient pressure and room temperatures wil fundamentally change the qubit's role in quantum computing.
+This change will aid in scalability, although higher temperatures can still affect quantum inaccuracies.
 Nevertheless, room temperature superconductors represent a crucial element of the quantum conundrum, simplifying the creation of hybrid systems capable of alternating between classical and quantum computation tasks.

 In the future, it might be feasible that quantum hardware and software will collaborate seamlessly with their classical counterparts, concentrating on calculations tailor-made for optimization challenges.
 Within the realms of machine learning and deep learning, this synergy could transform conventional AI paradigms.